 Q: How long does the process usually take?

-A: The process usually takes about 6-9 months, but it varies.
+A: It varies.
+If there are no deferrals or unforeseen delays, you may be hired within four months.
 The process is candidate driven (for the most part), so do your best to prepare and get through each portion.

 Q: Is there any cost to apply?